 Everything in this dish cooks together with the rice, slow flavoring it.
 Think paella, or jambalaya, or plov.
 Lots of countries and region seem to have their own take on one pot rice dishes but the premise is the same – the base ingredients cook together before the rice and stock or water is added.
 That gets covered with a lid and you just wait for the rice to be infused with that magical mix of flavors from all the other ingredients.

-I’ve made similar dishes numerous times in the past (one pot rice with sausage, one pot rice with sausage, squash and peas, one pot spicy chicken sausage rice) but for this one we’ve got both sausage and shredded leftover rotisserie chicken (totally optional but a great addition if you have it) as well as olives and lemons for a Mediterranean twist.
+I’ve made similar dishes numerous times in the past (one pot rice with sausage, one pot rice with sausage, squash and peas, one pot spicy chicken sausage rice) but for this Mediterranean rice recipe we’ve got both sausage and shredded leftover rotisserie chicken (totally optional but a great addition if you have it) as well as olives and lemons for a Mediterranean twist.

 I am a huge fan of olives.
 Their salty briny taste is ahmaaaazing if you ask me.
 And I love to get the ones with the pits – I personally like my food to come with a bit of a challenge (think, cracking sunflower seeds) it slows me down in the process of eating, and drags out the fun.